Fracture Detection in Pediatric Wrist Trauma X-ray Images Using YOLOv8 Algorithm: Proposed Method

-YOLOv8 algorithm architecture consists of Backbone, Neck, Head, and Loss, as shown in Fig. \ref{fig_arch}.
-In the following subsections, we introduce the design concepts of each part of the architecture in detail.
+Our model architecture consists of backbone, neck, and head, as shown in Figure \ref{fig_detail}.
+In the following subsections, we introduce the design concepts of each part of the model architecture, and the modules of different parts.

-\subsection{Backbone}
+\subsubsection{Backbone}

-The Backbone part of YOLOv8 uses the concept of Cross Stage Partial (CSP) \cite{wang2020cspnet} to split the feature map into two parts, where Part 1 uses convolution operations, and Part 2 is concatenated with the output of the convolution operations of the previous part.
-CSP architecture improves the learning ability of the Convolutional Neural Network (CNN) and reduces the computational effort of the network model.
-Unlike C3 module used in YOLOv5 \cite{glenn2022}, YOLOv8 uses C2f module instead.
-C3 module consists of 3 ConvModule and \emph{n} BottleNeck, while C2f module consists of 2 ConvModule and \emph{n} BottleNeck connected through Split and Concat.
-As shown in Fig. \ref{fig_detail}, ConvModule consists of \emph{Conv-BN-SiLU}.
-C2f module is proposed by combining C3 module and the concept of ELAN in YOLOv7 \cite{wang2022yolov7}, which enables YOLOv8 to obtain richer gradient flow information while ensuring the lightweight of the algorithm model.
+The backbone of the model uses Cross Stage Partial (CSP) \cite{wang2020cspnet} architecture to split the feature map into two parts.
+The first part uses convolution operations, and the second part is concatenated with the output of the previous part.
+The CSP architecture improves the learning ability of the CNNs and reduces the computational cost of the model.

+YOLOv8 \cite{glenn2023} introduces C2f module by combining the C3 module and the concept of ELAN from YOLOv7 \cite{wang2022yolov7}, which allows the model to obtain richer gradient flow information.
+The C3 module consists of 3 ConvModule and \emph{n} DarknetBottleNeck, and the C2f module consists of 2 ConvModule and \emph{n} DarknetBottleNeck connected through Split and Concat, as illustrated in Figure \ref{fig_detail}, where the ConvModule consists of \emph{Conv-BN-SiLU}, and \emph{n} is the number of the bottleneck.
+Unlike YOLOv5 \cite{glenn2022}, we use the C2f module instead of the C3 module.

-In addition, to further reduce the computational effort of the model, YOLOv8 algorithm reduces the number of blocks in each stage from 3,6,9,3 used in YOLOv5 to 3,6,6,3.
-And in Stage 4, YOLOv8 follows the SPPF module used in YOLOv5.
-As shown in Fig. \ref{fig_detail}, SPPF is improved from SPP \cite{he2015spatial} to enhance the inference speed of the model.
+Furthermore, we reduce the number of blocks in each stage compared to YOLOv5 to further reduce the computational cost.
+Specifically, our model reduces the number of blocks to 3,6,6,3 in Stage 1 to Stage 4, respectively.
+Additionally, we adopt the Spatial Pyramid Pooling - Fast (SPPF) module in Stage 4, which is an improvement from Spatial Pyramid Pooling (SPP) \cite{he2015spatial} to improve the inference speed of the model.
+These modifications lead to our model with a better learning ability and shorter inference time.

-\subsection{Neck}
+\subsubsection{Neck}